Trashy Tuesday – Country Style Dresser turned Industrial Chic

 After sanding the entire piece very smooth.
 I used a 220 grit to get a nice surface, then I always finish with a 320.
 This is the step that gives your furniture a velvety, smooth feel.
 I then used Minwax’s Prestain Wood Conditioner:

-This time however, I did something different with the stain.
+This time I did something different with the stain.
 I worked in sections, top, sides, then drawers.
 When I got to the drawers, I applied the stain, then wiped some of it off with a painters rag, and left some to soak into the wood a little longer.
 I did this because I wanted an uneven (Old look).

 I had a lovely gift card to Anthropology for my birthday.
 I added these vintage looking knobs.
 The dresser was finished, but I was waiting for the last perfect detail.
 These Vintage Casters I ordered online from Vintage Industrial I love how old they look!
+Perfect for an Industrial Chic Dresser.

 It looks like it could have even been around when you took pictures with camera that used film!